bp2s/codingchallenge/Readme.md

 But, now they want to be able to see them in a web application....Would you be kind enough to help them ?

-Your challenge, if you accept it, is to create a **_quick & dirty_** application that displays the list of the todos.
+Your challenge, if you accept it, is to create a **_quick & dirty_** application that displays the todos.

 ### Features
-*  the list of the todos is depending of the user makin a request.
+*  the list of the todos is dependant of the user
 *  each user knows only his/her name (no particular IDs...)
 *  todos are limited to only 3
-*  if you can implement the addition of new todos, it's a big plus !
+*  if you can implement the addition of new todos, it would be great !

+## 2) What to do ?

 ### Diagram
 Here are the components to implement :

 ![alt text](https://github.com/bp2s/codingchallenge/blob/master/Diagram.png "Diagram")

-## 2) What to do ?

 ### Web Front
 * in javascript / typescript